Under-the-radar Lowry moves into spotlight at British Open

 “Obviously not now,” Lowry said.

-A guy from across the Irish border leads the first British Open in these parts since 1951, with the bearded Lowry quelling early jitters to shoot a 4-under round of 67 that could easily have been better.
+A guy from across the Irish border was in second place Thursday after the first round of the first British Open in these parts since 1951, with the bearded Lowry quelling early jitters to shoot a 4-under 67 that could easily have been better.

 Lowry quickly felt at ease on the Dunluce Links.
 He saw familiar faces as he scanned the crowd, and knew much of the course having won the North of Ireland title here as an amateur in 2008.